 Q: What Diocese is Saint Aelred in?

 A: Saint Aelred Catholic Church is in The Personal Ordinariate of the Chair of Saint Peter (POCSP), a non-geographical diocese.
 Our Cathedral, Our Lady of Walsingham, is located in Houston, Texas.

 Q: What is The Ordinariate?

 A: Our diocese was created by Pope Benedict XVI in the document Anglicanorum Coetibus.
 It was created to share the English Christian tradition again with English speaking Catholics, to help former Protestants become Roman Catholic, to evangelize and welcome all who wish to be in full communion with Rome.

 Q: Is the Ordinariate Catholic?

 A: Yes, Pope Benedict XVI created The Ordinariate and it remains a personal project of the Papacy for the whole of the Catholic Church.
 It is part of the Roman/Latin Rite.

 Q: Who is your Bishop?

 A: The Most Reverend Stephen J. Lopes.
 He worked for the Congregation or the Doctrine of Faith (CDF) for ten years before being consecrated a Bishop in 2016 on Candlemas to serve the POCSP.
-In late 2022 he will take his place as the newly elected Head of the Committee for Divine Worship in the United States Catholic Conference of Bishops (USCCB).
+He is also the current Head of the Committee for Divine Worship in the United States Catholic Conference of Bishops (USCCB).

 Q: Why would I want to join The Ordinariate?

 A: If our mission inspires and reinvigorates your faith, and you want to make our mission your mission, if you think God has called you to this way of being Catholic, then you may want to discern joining our diocese.
-If you want Bishop Lopes to be your Bishop and your tithe to go to a diocese that focused on evangelization through reverent liturgy, orthodox teaching, fellowship, and the spiritual life, then you may want to discern joining us.
+If you want Bishop Lopes to be your Bishop and your tithe to go to a diocese that focuses on evangelization through reverent liturgy, orthodox teaching, fellowship, and the spiritual life, then you may want to discern joining us.